jgrgurovic/ProficoAcademy_pet_project/README.md

 Actively participate by suggesting and submitting your own true crime cases.
 Open the doors to user-generated content, nurturing a collaborative atmosphere and evolving repository of captivating narratives.

 ### 5. Content Recommendation
-Discover the most recent youtuve videos and spotify podcasts right on the homepage.
+Discover the most recent youtube videos and spotify podcasts right on the homepage.

 ## Technologies Used